George Mason Stadium

 George Mason Stadium is a 5,000-seat stadium in Fairfax, Virginia on the campus of George Mason University.
 It serves as the home to George Mason's soccer and lacrosse teams.

 The stadium hosted the first home game for the Washington Bayhawks as a Washington, D.C.-based franchise on May 12, 2007, with other games placed at Georgetown's Multi-Sport Field.
 In 2008, George Mason Stadium hosted all but one Bayhawks home game.

+Since starting in 2026, George Mason Stadium has hosted Old Glory DC, a member team of Major League Rugby.
+The team had previously played a single exhibition match there in 2025.